tophefo/IpCamera/README.md

 ## Roadmap for further development

 Currently the focus is on stability and creating a good framework that allows multiple brands to be used in RULES in a consistent way.
-Hopefully the binding is less work to add a new functions to instead of creating stand alone scripts which are not easy for new openHAB users to find, setup or use.
-By consistent I mean if a camera breaks down and you wish to change brands, your rules with this binding should be easy to adapt to the new brand of camera with no/minimal changes.
+Hopefully the binding is now less work to add a new function to instead of creating stand alone scripts which are not easy for new openHAB users to find, setup or use.
+By consistent I mean if a camera breaks down and you wish to change brands, your rules with this binding should be easy to adapt to the new brand of camera with minimal changes.
 Sharing rules with others also becomes far easier if all brands are handled the same way.

 If you need a feature added that is in an API and you can not program, please raise an issue ticket here at this Github project with a sample of what a browser shows when you enter in the URL and it is usually very quick to add these features.